JetBrains/kotlin-web-site/README.md

 ## How to run

 - **All in one option (suitable for content authors/writers)**: `docker-compose up`.
-  It will build all stuff and create site on [http://localhost:5000](http://localhost:5000).
+  It will build all stuff and create site on [localhost:5000](http://localhost:5000).
 - **Developer has 2-step option**:
-  - `docker-compose up website` will run only site at [http://localhost:5000](http://localhost:5000).
+  - `docker-compose up website` will run only site at [localhost:5000](http://localhost:5000).
-  - `yarn start` will run webpack-dev-server on [http://localhost:9000](http://localhost:9000).
+  - `yarn start` will run webpack-dev-server on [localhost:9000](http://localhost:9000).
-     This address should be used to development.
+     This address should be used for development.
 All pages from origin server will be proxied.

 <a id="project-structure"></a>
 ## Project structure & overview